silky/coppersmith/tools/METADATA_JSON.markdown

-s# Metadata JSON
+# Metadata JSON

-This document describes the versions JSON representation of the generated metadata.
+This document describes the different JSON representations of the generated metadata.
 As the metadata gets richer, new versions will be added but these are expected to be less "agile" than the rest of the coppersmith API, in the sense that we will support older versions for a while and we will avoid changing the format without